tuftsceeo/IoT/GrovePi/README.md

 - Raspberry Pi Power Supply
 - Raspberry Pi Ethernet Cable
 - Micro SD Card (Raspbian for robots)

 *Dexter Industry Products are highly recommended

 **Getting Started with the Grove Pi?**

 If you are just starting with the GrovePi, here is a step-by-step process to get your GrovePi up and running.

-**Setting Up:**

         1. Attach GrovePi on top of Raspberry Pi - should fit nice and snug.